 What this looks like will depend on your personal situation and preferences, but it could be anything from prepping (and freezing) big batches of food to doing some financial planning.

 Just make sure your plans include planning for your after-birth support and having what you need on hand, before the time actually comes.

-And for that, we recommend our rumbly Postpartum Box.
+And for that, we recommend our Rumbly Postpartum Box.
 It includes the most sought after range of insider and exclusive must, must, must-haves for every kind of birth and postpartum experience.
-Further, the collection of items in this box will not only help ease and support you right after your labour and delivery, but will continue to pamper you right through your fourth trimester - and beyond.
+Further, the collection of items in this box will not only help ease and support you right after your labor and delivery, but will continue to pamper you right through your fourth trimester - and beyond.
 Get yours here!